 I've had left abdominal pain, clay stools, my skin is now pale and my joints are really sore.
 What should I do?

 - Talk to a doctor online

 - Pale stool and abdominal pain

-- Abdominal pain and green stool
+- Abdominal pain and blood in stool

-- Abdominal pain mucus and green stools
+- Abdominal pain and loose stools

 - Abdominal pain and yellow stool